leviwilson/marshall-starke.org/report/adult.md

 * Kewanna Stamping

 <h4 class="subheader" id="employment">COMMUNITY EMPLOYMENT SERVICES</h4>
+Community Employment served 64 individuals.
+Of those 64, 38 were males and 26 were females.
+Twenty-seven (27) were served from Marshall County, 18 in Starke County, 10 in Fulton County and 9 in St Joseph County.
 There were 15 individuals placed in competitive employment over the last year.
-Of those, 15 held their jobs to Vocational Rehabilitation successful closure.
-Of the 15 placements, 10 established new partnerships with the following businesses:
+Of those, 11 held their jobs to Vocational Rehabilitation successful closure.
+Of the 15 placements, new partnerships were established with the following businesses:

-*  Country Roads (_Walkerton_)
+* Comfort Keeper (_ Granger_)
+* Post Office (_Plymouth_)
+* Van Guard (_Monon_)
+* Enids Cleaning (_Rochester_)
-*  Temp Rite (_Plymouth_)
+* Quick Clean (_Plymouth_)
-*  Topps (_Argos_)
-*  Burger King (_Wanatah_)
-*  Memorial Home Health (_South Bend_)
-*  England Trucking (_South Bend_)
-*  L & B Country Store (_Monterey_)
-*  Specialty Furniture (_Knox_)
+* Selected Furniture (_Knox_)
-*  County Line Landfill (_Rochester_)
+* Starke County Chamber of Commerce (_Knox_)
-*  Heinold's (_LaPorte_)
+* McDonalds (_Walkerton_)
+* OConnor Dell (_North Liberty_)

-After a referral is made to MSDC, the average time to develop a person's Play for Employment and to begin the job search was 28 days.
-Of the 15 jobs secure and completing successful VR closure, the average number of hours worked per week was 27, while the average hourly pay was $9.09.
-When surveyed, 100% of the 64 individuals served this fiscal year were satisfied with services.
+After a referral is made to MSDC, the average time to develop a persons plan for Employment and to begin the job search was 50.5 days.
+The median length of time to get a job is 3.5 months.
+Of the 11 jobs secured and completing successful Vocational Rehabilitation closure, the average number of hours worked per week was 29 while the average hourly pay was $9.12.